The Costs of Living with SCI

 Estimated Lifetime Costs by Age of Injury

-By developing therapies for those who are already spinal cord injured and preventing new injuries, the United States would save as much as $400 billion on future direct and indirect lifetime costs.
+By developing therapies for those who are already spinal cord injured and preventing new injuries, the United States would save over $400 billion on future direct and indirect lifetime costs.

 Source: National Spinal Cord Injury Statistical Center (NSCISC) located at The UAB Department of Physical Medicine and Rehabilitation, Centers for Disease Control and Prevention